ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     In this case, we are defining a policy called *SalesBlockedFromResearch*.
 This policy can be applied to users in a segment called *Sales*.
 When active and applied, this policy will help prevent people in *Sales* from communicating with people in a segment called *Research*.

+    You can also use this cmdlet with multiple segments.

+    Example 1 - Assign policy to multiple segments: `New-InformationBarrierPolicy -Name "SalesBlockedFromResearch" -AssignedSegment "Sales, Marketing" -SegmentsBlocked "Research" -State Inactive`

+    In this case, we are applying a policy to the *Sales* and *Marketing* segments.
+When active and applied, this policy will prevent *Sales* and *Marketing* from communicating with *Research*.

+    Example 2 - Block multiple segments: `New-InformationBarrierPolicy -Name "SalesBlockedFromResearch" -AssignedSegment "Sales" -SegmentsBlocked "Research, Manufacturing" -State Inactive`

+    In this case, we are applying a policy to the *Sales* segment.
+When active and applied, this policy will prevent *Sales* from communicating with either *Research* or *Manufacturing*.

     Repeat this step for each policy you want to define to block communications.

 2. Do one of the following: